stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

   before_action :set_unsubscribe_url, if: :should_unsubscribe?
   before_action :set_mailer_subscriptions_url, if: :should_unsubscribe?

-  # Conditionally prevent the mailer from being sent
-  # If the user is not subscribed to that mailer
   after_action :prevent_delivery_if_recipient_opted_out, if: :should_unsubscribe?

   default from: 'from@example.com'
   layout 'mailer'

   private

-  # Will set mail.perform_deliveries to true or false
   def prevent_delivery_if_recipient_opted_out
     mail.perform_deliveries = @user.subscribed_to_mailer? self.class.to_s
   end